ujjwal404/ujjwal404/README.md

 # Hi there, I'm Ujjwal 👋
-A third year CSE undergraduate at NSUT, Delhi.
+A pre-final year computer science undergraduate at NSUT, Delhi.

 ### Connect with me: